-According to the modern medicines there has been not definite cure for this disease.
+According to modern medicines there has been no definite cure for this disease.
 The most important part is the best management of the various symptoms and the complications.
 All the medicines are given to take care of the vital functions.
-In case of the children sometimes the disease subsides by itself as the age increases.
-There are some immunosuppressant drug in modern medical science which can control this disease but they are also associated with many of the side effects.
+In the case of the children sometimes the disease subsides by itself as the age increases.
+There are some immunosuppressant drugs in modern medical science which can control this disease but they are also associated with many of the side effects.

-Ayurveda have some specific herbs which directly or indirectly effect on the kidney cell to improve their function, to stop the auto immune and anti-inflammatory pathology, and to regenerate the new normal cells.
+Ayurveda has some specific herbs which directly or indirectly help the kidney cells to improve their function, to stop the auto immune and anti-inflammatory pathology, and to regenerate the new normal cells.
 Some of these are following :

 * Gokshuru ( Tribulus terrestris ) - it is a best known genitor urinary tonic giving strength to the kidneys, urinary bladder, ureters as well as giving strength to the penis by increasing the blood circulation.
 Gokhru directly effects on the renal tissue to rejuvenate the damaged tissues of the kidney in renal failure.
 It has an established diuretic effect well and is also used in crushing the renal stones.

 * Rakta chandana ( P. Santalinus )- it is diuretic and anti-infective.
 It acts like a cooling agent in the urinary tract.
-It acts as a urinary alkalizes as well.
+It acts as a urinary alkalizer as well.

-* Palaash ( Butea monosperma) - it acts as a urinary alkalizes.
+* Palaash ( Butea monosperma) - it acts as a urinary alkalizer.
 It has the capacity to fight with the infections of the urinary system.

 * Kasani ( cichorium intybus ) - this is a very common herb and commonly known as chicory.
-It is a very good alkalizes and also gives strength to the kidneys.
+It is a very good alkalizer and also gives strength to the kidneys.

-* Trinnpanchmool - this is a combination of the roots of the five herbs which are being used in the kidney disorders from the ages.
+* Trin-panchmool - this is a combination of the roots of the five herbs which have been used in kidney disorders from ages.
 These are very good in improving the renal functions at all levels.
 They help the kidney to regenerate the newer healthier cells so that protein loss can be minimized.

-* Gokshuradi guggul - this is a specific combination of some herbs which act as a disease modifying agent for the diseased kidneys and they improve the functions of the kidney over the time.
+* Guggul - Guggul when combined with other specific herbs act as a disease modifying agent for the diseased kidneys and they improve the functions of the kidney over the time.

-Ayurvedic treatment for Nephrotic Syndrome involves analysis of your body prakriti & accordingly herbs are prescribed.
-For expert advise, please contact Life Line Ayurvedic Herbal Clinic.
+Ayurvedic management of Nephrotic Syndrome involves analysis of your body prakriti & prescribing herbs accordingly.
+For expert advice, please CONTACT Life Line Ayurvedic Herbal Clinic.